traceylungahi/Bookstore-App/README.md

 - `npm start --prefix client`: run the frontend on [http://localhost:4000](http://localhost:4000)

-Make sure to also update this README to include documentation about your project.
-Here's a list of some [awesome readmes][] for inspiration.

 [awesome readmes]: https://github.com/matiassingers/awesome-readme

 ## Deploying

 This application has all the starter code needed to help you deploy your application to Heroku.
 It's recommended to deploy your project early and push up changes often to ensure that your code works equally well in production and development environments.

 If you've already set up your environment to deploy to Heroku, you can run the commands below to deploy your application.
-If not, make sure to check out the Environment Setup section below.
+If not, make sure to check out the
+Environment Setup section below.

 To deploy, first log in to your Heroku account using the Heroku CLI: